vrutkovs/slides-openshift-itgm/openshift.md

 * Some pods are in Pending and cannot be scheduled.
 MachineAutoscaler updates `replicas` for MachineSet, a new Machine is created.
 Using MachineConfigSet configuration a host is provisioned, it automatically joins the cluster, Node object is created and pods are placed on the new machine.

+* Upgrading a cluster is essentially updating all the operators.
+Upgrade can safely be stopped or reverted as long as API server is running.

 ---
 #### Operated Operating System